Alos-Sibas-Abense: Demography

-In 2017 the commune had 319 inhabitants.
 The population data given in the table and graph below for 1836 and earlier refer to the former commune of Alos, and for 1841-1851 to the former commune of Alos-Sibas.
+The inhabitants of the commune are known as Aloztar-Ziboztar-Oniztar.

 Economy

 Economic activity is mainly focused on agriculture (livestock and pasture).
 The town is part of the Appellation d'origine contrôlée zone of Ossau-iraty.